hallidayz/Grounded/PWA_SETUP_COMPLETE.md

 This will:
 - Build optimized production version
 - Create `package/` folder
-- Generate `InnerCompass-PWA.zip` for distribution
+- Generate `Grounded-PWA.zip` for distribution

 ### 3. Distribute
 - **Email**: Send the zip file